A charming cartoon depiction of two lively teeth, enhanced with a glittering effect.

 When can I schedule a routine or urgent dental appointment with Sploot Vets?

 You can choose to schedule an appointment with Sploot Vets hours, days, or weeks in advance.
-We also accept same-day appointments and urgent-intakes (drop-offs)!
+We also accept same-day appointments and urgent drop-offs (drop-offs)!

 What payment options are available in Sploot Vets?